erikeidt/eesolar/README.md

 While the system in Self Consumption is capable of charging from solar while also powering the home load from solar, it then will no longer understand evening peak vs. off peak Time-of-Use.

-So, we can have the nice behavior in the mornings (solar being shared between home load and charging), or the nice behavior evening discharging (using battery discharge only during the TOU peak rate period), but not necessarily both together without a mode switch, which cannot be accomplished within the Envoy's set-and-forget configuration choices.
+So, we can have the nice behavior in the mornings (solar being shared between home load and charging), or the nice behavior evening (using battery discharge only during the actual TOU peak rate period), but not necessarily both together without a mode switch, which cannot be accomplished within the Envoy's set-and-forget configuration choices.

 Fortunately, the Envoy has a local REST API that allows configurations to be uploaded and downloaded using simple HTTP commands!